CodecoolBase/diligent-academy-backend-architecture-hexagonal-basic/tasks.md

 - This business logic has two ports.
 - One is responsible for greeting (primary port).
 It should define a `greet` method with a name string parameter and should return nothing.
 - Another is responsible for storing the message (secondary port).
-It should define a `store` method with a greeting string parameter and should return nothing.
+It should define a `save` method with a greeting string parameter and should return a void.

 ## Task 2: Add the ports to the business logic